Stability, corners, and other 2-dimensional shapes: Tame families and dense subsets

 as in Remark \ref{R:fibreDef}.
-In particular, for every internal subset $Z$ of $G^{k+m}$ in $\mathcal F$, the subset is $\omega$-internal and given by a countable intersection of internal subsets in $\mathcal F$. \end{enumerate} \end{definition}
+In particular, for every internal subset $Z$ of $G^{k+m}$ in $\mathcal F_{k+m}$, the subset is $\omega$-internal and given by a countable intersection of internal subsets in $\mathcal F_m$. \end{enumerate} \end{definition}

-\begin{remark} The readers familiar with the notion of first-order formulae in a given language $\LL$ containing the language of groups will notice that every such language $\LL$ induces a tame family of internal sets, setting for every $\LL$-formula $\psi(x_1,\ldots, x_n)$.

-Similarly, every tame family $\mathcal F$ induces a first-order language $\LL$ containing the language of groups after adding, for every internal subset $X$ of $G^n$ in $\mathcal F$ a distinguished predicate $R_X$ such that its interpretation in $G$ equals $X$.
+\begin{remark} The reader familiar with the notion of first-order formulae in a given language containing the language of groups will notice that a tame family $\mathcal F$ induces a first-order language $\LL$ containing the language of groups after adding, for every internal subset $X$ of $G^n$ in $\mathcal F$, a distinguished predicate $R_X$ such that its interpretation in $G$ equals $X$.